Air Niugini Flight 73: Accident

 The aircraft was operating an internationally scheduled passenger flight from Pohnpei Airport, FSM to Port Moresby Airport, Papua New Guinea via Chuuk International Airport, FSM.
 At 10:10 local time (00:10 UTC), the aircraft landed in the Chuuk lagoon 135 m short of Chuuk International Airport.
-Initial reports stated that all twelve crew and 35 passengers were rescued by local boats and United States Navy personnel.
+Initial reports stated that all 12 crew and 35 passengers were rescued by local boats and United States Navy personnel.
 However, a male Indonesian passenger was reported missing after the evacuation.
 Three days of searching failed to locate the missing passenger seated at 23A, and the investigating commission requested a verification search of the airplane.
-On 1 October 2018, experienced Japanese divers located the passenger between partially submerged seat rows 22 and 23, in the vicinity of a fuselage fracture.

-The one dead passenger had not been wearing a seatbelt.
+On 1 October 2018, Japanese divers located the passenger between partially submerged seat rows 22 and 23, in the vicinity of a fuselage fracture; he had not been wearing a seatbelt.
 Air Niugini had previously stated that the deceased passenger had been seen by other passengers evacuating the aircraft.
 Nine people were taken to hospital.
 Six passengers were seriously injured.
 Some of the injured sustained broken bones.
 It was reported that there were thunderstorms in the vicinity of the airport at the time of the accident.
 The aircraft subsequently sank in 100 ft of water.